sproshev/apc40-mode-win-linux/README.md

 ## Description

-This is a graphic tool to change firmware mode of Akai APC40.
+Graphic tool to change firmware mode of Akai APC40.
 You can read about modes at <http://www.akaipro.com/apc40map>.

 ## Requirements